Eduardo Rodríguez (left-handed pitcher): Arizona Diamondbacks

 On December 8, 2023, Rodríguez signed a four-year, $80 million, contract with the Arizona Diamondbacks.
 He was placed on the injured list with a left shoulder strain to begin the season.
 After experiencing renewed shoulder discomfort during a throwing session, Rodríguez was transferred to the 60-day injured list on April 17, 2024.
 He was activated on August 6.
 He made his Diamondback debut the next day against the Cleveland Guardians, allowing three runs on four hits across 5 2/3 innings in a 5–3 victory.
 Rodríguez finished his first season in Arizona with a 5.04 ERA, a 1.50 WHIP, and 47 strikeouts over 50 innings across 10 starts.
+In 2025, he posted a 5.01 ERA over 29 starts before rebounding in 2026 with a career-best 2.90 ERA over 32 starts.

 Pitching style

 Rodríguez is naturally right-handed.
 He began to throw with his left arm when he broke his right arm at the age of seven.
 He throws a fastball that ranges between 90 and 94 mph.
 He also throws a changeup that ranges from 83 to 85 mph, and a slider that he throws between 82 and 85 mph.
 Following the trade to the Red Sox, Rodriguez worked with Bob Kipper, Portland's pitching coach, to help him improve his changeup.